-So, the best thing to do is to just start doing work.
-Then over time, your experience will snowball into bigger and better things.
+So, the best thing is to always just start doing work.
+Then over time, your creativity will grow and grow.
 It’s a positive feedback loop.

-This is why after every year of employment, you’ll find yourself doing more complex work.
-This isn’t a coincidence.
+This is why after every year of employment, you’ll find yourself doing more creative work.
+It’s not a coincidence.

 #5 Read biographies of influential people in your field

 Biographies are powerful creative tools.
-When you read one, focus on the thoughts of the person.
+When you read one, focus on the thoughts of the person in the story.
 Try to pick apart how their mind worked and what made them tick.

 Better yet, place yourself in their shoes with their problems staring back at you.
-Then, try to puzzle together the solutions.
-And do this before you peak and find out what they chose to do.
+Then, try to puzzle together solutions without peeking at what they did.
 Because everything in hindsight makes you say, “duh!”

-Once you pick up their train of thought, you can use it to solve problems of your own.
-So biographies can serve you in more ways than one.
+Once you pick up their train of thought, use it to solve problems of your own.

 #6 Disconnect from social media to free your mind